jdarias/wotcrewrcalc/README.md

 This is the first program I write and I'll probably improve upon it as I learn more about C++.
 Thank you for your interest, I hope it's useful to you.

-This program is free software.
-Use it at your own risk. (your handheld calculator may be more dangerous to use than this, So don't sue me if you or your pet die because of using it lol).
+This program is free software but not open source.
+Use it at your own risk. (your handheld calculator may be more dangerous to use than this, So don't sue me if you or your pet die because of using it).

 (Obviously not affiliated in any way to Wargaming and World of Tanks).

+##Updates
+**04/27/2017**
+Program will now remain active if you make mistakes when entering skills and percentage.
+It will also allow you to restart the calculation without exiting.
+I won´t use UPX anymore to avoid AV false positives, so file size has increased.